liftbridge-io/liftbridge/documentation/concepts.md

 This may be used in tandem with API `FetchPartitionMetadata` to retrieve partition's metadata.

-## Encryption of data at rest on server side
+## Encryption of data on server side on server side

 Streams support the encryption of messages' values on the server side for extra security and data governance concerns.